Texas

 • A resident of the county, and

-• If you have been convicted of a felony, you may register to vote only after you have completed the punishment phase of your conviction, including any terms of incarceration, parole, supervision, or period of probation ordered by the court.
+If you have been convicted of a felony, you may register to vote only after you have completed the punishment phase of your conviction, including any terms of incarceration, parole, supervision, or probation period ordered by the court.

 Ways to register to vote if you are a new Texas voter or new to the county: